 Understanding the way your body moves and function, or why it fails to, gives you the edge in your training.

 The Functional Movement Systems (FMS / SFMA), developed by leading us physiotherapists Gray Cook and Lee Burton, is a tool design to assess biomechanical faults and correct movement patterns.
 In a world dominated by fitness, muscles and fat, it’s easy to forget a basic truth: we train muscles but movement matters.
-Movement is essential and comes first, fitness is optional and comes next.
-We mean well when we try and reverse that order and improve our fitness and become more active yet we ignore movement.
-Our idea is simple:

-Upon researching, you will find the FMS is being utilized at very high levels with rehab professionals, celebrities, pro-athletes (Golf, NHL, NFL, NBA and more) and even the military special ops (Army Rangers, Navy Seals, FBI etc..).
+The same systems we use are currently utilized at very high levels with rehab professionals, celebrities, pro-athletes (Golf, NHL, NFL, NBA and more) and even the military special ops (Army Rangers, Navy Seals, FBI etc..).
 With the sheer amount of resources aimed at these individuals, the use of the FMS is playing a key role to make sure that these guys aren't getting injured as well as to provide them with an edge in their respective field, that no other system can currently match.